shadowsocks/libQtShadowsocks/client/README.md

 Client
 ------

-`ss-libqt` is the test client for `libQtShadowsocks`.
+`sslocal-libqss` is the test client for `libQtShadowsocks`.
 This subproject is also a part of project `libQtShadowsocks`.

 You can build this Qt project and use it to test functionality of `libQtShadowsocks`, or simply use it as your local shadowsocks client.